bazucompany/test-task/README.md

 - ZIP Code
 - Town
 - Message

-Add some field checking and design the form so it looks nice
+Add some field validation and design the form so it looks nice by your preferences.

 ## Result
 - ZIP all files and send via email to nickolayb@bazucompany.com with the subject "Test task for the position of PHP developer".
 Password protect the zip file with password "bazu".